cbalbin-bio/Epitopedia/README.md

 Epitopedia uses IEDB and PDB to generate Epitopedia DB, which is used in the molecular mimicry search.

 Generation of the database takes some time (~12 hours).
-Thus a pregenerated database is provided above.
+Thus, a pregenerated database is provided above.

 To create the database, download [IEDB](https://www.iedb.org/downloader.php?file_name=doc/iedb_public.sql.gz) and a mmCIF version of PDB

-Point the container to the approriate path's for the IEDB, PDB DB (mmCIF format) and a data directory where the databases will be written to
+Point the container to the approriate path's for the IEDB, PDB (mmCIF format) and a data directory where the databases will be written to.

 ```shell